Module 5 of 10

 Update it as you learn.
 Your CLAUDE.md isn't a one-time setup.
 It's a living document that gets sharper as you discover what works.
 When you notice Claude doing something wrong repeatedly, add an instruction.
 When an instruction isn't making a difference, remove it.

 Test after changes.
-After updating your CLAUDE.md, start a new Claude Code session and give it a task that would exercise the new instructions.
+After editing your CLAUDE.md, start a new Claude Code session and give it a task that would exercise the new instructions.
 Check whether the behaviour actually changed.
 If it didn't, the instruction might need to be more specific.

 Approximate token cost